I’m not naturally frugal – I actually love spending money.

 Many personal finance bloggers talk about budgeting like it’s the bee’s knees.

-But if you’ve never had a budget, you’re probably wondering what the benefits of budgeting are and how they will apply to your life.
+If you’ve never had a budget, you might be wondering what the benefits really are and how they’ll apply to your life.
+That’s what this post is all about.

 There were two main reasons I was able to achieve those huge milestones:

-There are many advantages of budgeting, but for me, the most important is that a budget lets me have the life I want, right now.
+There are loads of advantages to budgeting, but for me, the biggest one is simple: it lets me live the life I want right now.

 1. A budget gives you power over your money